MatrixFun/AutoXL/README.md

 You could [open an issue](https://github.com/MatrixFun/AutoXL/issues) or write to chengtie@gmail.com.

 ## Full list of functions
+- `A.VERSION`: return the name and version of the library
 - `A.EQ`: return whether two values or arrays are equal
 - `A.XMATCH.ROWS` (similarly for `A.XMATCH.COLS`): search for a specified row in an array row by row, and then return the row's relative position
 - `A.XLOOKUP.ROWS` (similarly for `A.XLOOKUP.COLS`): search an array row by row for a match with a given row and return the corresponding item from a second array